100 Hours Under One Sky / PROJECT WEBSITE

 Who are we?

-This project has been developed by the IAU Office of Astronomy Outreach National Outreach Coordinator team (all volunteers), partnered with the Royal Astronomical Society and Go Stargazing! (who are providing the technical wizardry), supported by funding from the Federation of Astronomical Societies and the British Astronomical Association.
+This project has been developed by the IAU Office of Astronomy Outreach UK National Outreach Coordinator (NOC) team (all volunteers), partnered with the Ireland NOC, Go Stargazing (who are providing the technical wizardry), supported by funding from the IAU NOC fund, the Federation of Astronomical Societies, and previously from the British Astronomical Association.

 Further details